Familial tremor

 Caffeine (in substances such as coffee and soda) and other stimulants should be avoided because they can make tremors worse.

-Alcoholic beverages in small quantities may decrease the tremors, but drinking should be carefully monitored to avoid alcohol abuse and alcohol dependence, especially if there is a family history of alcohol problems.
-How alcohol decreases an essential tremor is unknown.
+Alcoholic beverages in small quantities may decrease the tremors, but drinking should be carefully monitored to avoid alcohol abuse and alcohol dependence

 Outlook (Prognosis)